 Applications involving high temperatures are challenging for many gasket materials.
 Non-graphite gasket materials, such as Nitrile, Silicone, PTFE, and others, will only support temperatures up to a certain level.
 For example, Nitrile gaskets will service application temperatures up to about 95°C, while Silicone and PTFE will service application temperatures up to 200°C and 260°C respectively.
 For applications involving temperatures higher than these, graphite gaskets are the preferred choice.

 Graphite, a form of carbon, is an inert material which resists chemical attack even at high temperatures.
 Because it is an inert material, it has a low propensity to react with, or contaminate, other substances.
 Graphite also has a low coefficient of friction which is useful when being used to seal joints – gasket made from graphite sheet easily accommodate to loading forces as flange faces are tightened.

 Graphite sheet used to produce gaskets will support high temperatures.
-Typical temperature ranges include -240°C to 510°C in oxidizing atmosphere, and pressures up to 2000 psi.
-High-purity graphite sheet can become brittle and for this reason high-purity sheet is often reinforced with metal core inserts to provide additional strength and stability.
+Typical temperature ranges include -240°C to 510°C in an oxidizing atmosphere, and pressures up to 2000 psi.
+High-purity graphite sheet can become brittle and for this reason, the high-purity sheet is often reinforced with metal core inserts to provide additional strength and stability.